ZeMbrnw/ZeMbrnw/README.md

 ## 🧠 About Me

 - 🎓 Currently pursuing an M.S. in Information Technology
-- 🔍 Background in Safety & Security Management (B.A.)
+- 🔍 Background in Safety & Security Management (B.S.)
 - 💡 Focused on security analytics, risk intelligence, and applied machine learning
 - 🤖 Building skills in NLP, machine learning, automation, and visualization to turn data into actionable insights